cloudtruth/terraform-provider-cloudtruth/README.md

 acceptance test account.
 We will provide a bootstrapping script to ensure that these resource exist in your account.

 Additionally, you will need to specify the target CloudTruth project and environment(s) as well as your CloudTruth API key.
 You can specify the API key with a `TF_VAR_cloudtruth_api_key` environment variable or with a `CLOUDTRUTH_API_KEY` environment variable (a la the CloudTruth
 CLI).
 You can specify the the project and/or environments inline in your HCL files or via the `CLOUDTRUTH_PROJECT` and `CLOUDTRUTH_ENVIRONMENT` environment variables.

 ```sh
 $ make testacc
 ```

+### Commit hooks
+To enable the commit hooks stored in `.githooks` in your local repo, run `git config --local core.hooksPath .githooks/`